CITS5501 lab 9 (week 10) – Formal methods – solutions

 Gitpod

-You can also compile (as well as run) Dafny programs using Gitpod, which provides you with an online development environment based on Microsoft VS Code.
+You can compile (as well as run) Dafny programs using Gitpod, which provides you with an online development environment based on Microsoft VS Code.
+(Other installation options are also available, but using Gitpod is normally the easiest way.1)

 Visit https://gitpod.io/#https://github.com/arranstewart-dev/dafny-gitpod in your browser.
 Gitpod will download a Docker image containing the Dafny compiler, and create an online IDE environment (this may take a couple of minutes).